 Col. A. Strome Carmichael-Galloway, ED, CD, FRHSC

-Written by Dave Johnston
+By Dave Johnston

 Having retired from the military after 35 years service as a member of the Royal Canadian Regiment, along with learning the bagpipes, I joined the Scottish Society of Ottawa and became the Volunteer Director (assigning marching orders and supervising seemed an obvious fit for an ex Infantry NCO/Officer).
 One other job I took on was looking after our supplies.
 This led me to discover that the SSO had received a donation of several copies of How to be Scottish: A Guide for North Americans, written by a certain retired Infantry Colonel from my Regiment, and whom I personally knew, Colonel Strome Galloway.